jona-sassenhagen/mne_workshop_amsterdam/README.md

 Download the [example file](https://github.com/jona-sassenhagen/mne_workshop_amsterdam/blob/master/oddball_example_small-fif.gz).

-Jupyter Notebooks will be made available in due time.
+Also download the Jupyter Notebooks to the same location as the example file.